yitzshapiro/synthetic-data-generator/README.md

 ### Arguments:

 --data_directory: The directory containing your source text files.
 --output_path: The directory where the output will be saved.
 (Optional: defaults to current directory)
 --filetype: The output file format (csv, json, jsonl).
 --force: Force reprocessing of all files, ignoring the processed files list.

 ### Contributing
-I'm seeking community contributions!
+I'm always looking for community contributions!

 Feedback: Share your feedback and suggestions to enhance the tool.
 Code Contributions: Submit pull requests with bug fixes or new features.